 How is Parenting Time Calculated?

-- Lastly, parenting time in Minnesota can be organized by creating a Parenting Time Schedule.
-A parenting time schedule details the specific plan for when the child will be with each parent, such as frequency and duration.
-In addition, a parenting time schedule maps out holidays and summer vacations, for example.
+Also, parenting time can be organized by creating a parenting time schedule.
+A parenting time schedule illustrates when the child will be with each parent, such as frequency, days, duration, etc… In addition, in the parenting time schedule, parents can specify and map out holidays, birthdays, special events, and summer vacations.

 *Although if the child spends a significant amount of time on separate days with a parent, but doesn’t stay overnight – another method can be used instead.
-In addition, the age of the child can be used by the court to determine if the parent is with the child for a significant period of time.
 (Minnesota Statutes, Chapter 518.175, Subdivision 1, Paragraph G).